GeoscienceAustralia/sira/docs/source/ch01_intro.rst

 In the context of natural hazard vulnerability, the components have differing susceptibilities, require different resource levels and time to repair, and have a range of criticalities to the overall service delivery.
-The vulnerability of the facility, then, is a complex convolution of all these components and factors.
+The vulnerability of the facility, then, is a product of the components, their properties and interactions.

 SIRA stands for *Systemic Infrastructure Resilience Analysis*.
 It comprises a method and software tools that provide a framework for